 Plaintiff's claims are barred, in whole or in part, by Plaintiff's failure to satisfy conditions precedent.
-EOG has not received an invoice for any amounts allegedly due under the Sand Purchase Agreement.
+EOG did not receive an invoice for any amounts allegedly due under the Sand Purchase Agreement until April 20, 2021, after EOG filed its Original Answer.
 See SPA § 2(b).
+Further, EOG has not received an invoice for any amounts allegedly due under the Sand Purchase Agreement for 2021 or any subsequent years.
+See id.